12 Ways to Slash Your Food Grocery Costs

 12.) check alternative stores:

-Aldi, if you have one, is a great place to pick up items at a discount; I can’t rave enough about Aldi, but do be aware that they’ve recently done some upgrading and with some of those fancier products, comes a fancier price.
-I notice Brussels sprouts are now in a microwaveable bag and they were more than at my grocery.
+Aldi or Lidl, if you have one, is a great place to pick up items at a discount; I can’t rave enough but sometimes the fancier products comes a fancier price.
+I noticed Brussels sprouts are now in a microwaveable bag and they were more than at my grocery.
 Always compare prices if you can, and shop accordingly.
 Do check their bags of onions and potatoes carefully, too.

 If you live in a city, you may have access to ethnic markets that often beat out your grocery store prices.
 Explore them.
 You may have a program available to you called Fare for All.
 It is worth checking to see if their discounted prices are better than you can get at the store.
 Sometimes they are, and sometimes not.
-And if you need it, and don’t have other resources, don’t be ashamed to check a food pantry.
+And if you need it there’s no shame in using a food pantry.

 The two strategies, below, go hand in hand